philipturner/ue5-nanite-macos/README.md

 ## Usage

-I have not added Nanite to UE5 yet; these steps show how far I am in development.
+I have not added Nanite to UE5 yet; these steps show my progress so far.

 Prerequisites:
 - Install [Homebrew](https://brew.sh)